FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Can a time estimation be provided?
 - [ ] Are things consistent with design guidelines that exist?
 - [ ] Are acronyms being used defined somewhere?
+- [ ] Are the strings defined that will be used?
+Remember to follow up after seeing real builds and get all string changes in by the time it is on Dev channel.

 If there are UI component
 - [ ] Do you have mockups for every view and every state?